mmert11/vexa/README.md

 	<img src="resources/logo.png" width="400" height="200"/>
 </p>

-**VEXA** is an x86-64 targeted symbolic execution and LLVM IR lifting framework.
+**VEXA** is an x86-64 targeted symbolic execution and lifting framework built on LLVM.
 It mainly focuses on lifting single functions that obfuscated or virtualized, optimizing/deobfuscating and recompiling them back into the binary.

 - Lifts the machine code to the LLVM IR using ***remill***
 - Emulates the lifted IR code using ***Z3***